 In recent years, various research programs on the effects of global climate warming in the Alpine region have been conducted, e.g. CH2014-Impacts (2014) and CH2011 (2011).
+In November 2018, "Climate Scenarios for Switzerland" (NCCS 2018) were published.
+They are more detailed as compared to previous studies.
+They are especially much more differentiated regionally.

 The development so far and projections indicate that noticeable effects are to be expected.
-Liechtenstein published "Facts and figures about the climate in Liechtenstein" showing expected temperature and precipitation in the year 2060 (OE 2016i).
+Liechtenstein published "Facts and figures about the climate in Liechtenstein" showing expected temperature and precipitation in the year 2060 (OE 2020h).
 The results of the expected impacts of climate change have primarily been studied in Switzerland, which is beside Austria one of the two neighbouring countries of Liechtenstein, and draw to a large extent on the findings of reports prepared by the Swiss Advisory Body on Climate Change (OcCC 2007; OcCC 2008; OcCC 2012) and the findings by the CH2014-Impacts study (CH2014-Impacts 2014), the CH2011 (CH2011 2011) report and the Swiss Academies Report no. 11 (SCNAT 2016).
 Also, results of a report of the International Bodensee Conference have been considered with specific findings for Liechtenstein (IBK 2007).

-In 2013, the Swiss Federal Office for the Environment FOEN and Meteoswiss (the Federal Office of Meteorology and Climatology) published a report, which shows the numerous indicators that demonstrate the changes in the climate in Switzerland, whether in the cryosphere, the hydrosphere, vegetation, human health, the economy or the society (FOEN/Meteoswiss 2013).
+In 2013, the Swiss Federal Office for the Environment FOEN and MeteoSwiss (the Federal Office of Meteorology and Climatology) published a report, which shows the numerous indicators that demonstrate the changes in the climate in Switzerland, whether in the cryosphere, the hydrosphere, vegetation, human health, the economy or the society (FOEN/MeteoSwiss 2013).
 Impacts are analysed quantitatively in the CH2014-Impacts (2014) study.
-The results are also representative for Liechtenstein (OE 2016i).
+The results are also representative for Liechtenstein (OE 2020h).
 In addition, a climate risk analysis has been done for the alpine region of Switzerland (INFRAS/Egli Engineering 2015) in particular for the canton of Uri.
 The conditions in Liechtenstein are comparable to the Swiss Alps.
 The results can therefore give valuable insights about climate change related future risks.